camaraproject/Governance/ProjectStructureAndRoles.md

 Changes in maintainership of a Sub Project have to be announced on the mailing list of the Sub Project.
 They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all Maintainers of a Sub Project and formalized by changing the MAINTAINERS.MD file of the respective API Repository/ies.

 Changes in maintainership of a Working Group have to be announced on the mailing list of the TSC.
-They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by the TSC Participangs and formalized by changing the MAINTAINERS.MD file of the respective Working Group Repository/ies.
+They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by the TSC Participants and formalized by changing the MAINTAINERS.MD file of the respective Working Group Repository/ies.

 A Maintainer may resign from the maintainership of one or multiple API Repositories by notifying the Sub Project mailing list.
 A Maintainer with no Project activity for a year is considered to have resigned.
 Maintainers that wish to resign are encouraged to propose another Project participant to take over their Project work.